Primary Sclerosing Cholangitis

 • If you have primary sclerosing cholangitis, your bile ducts become blocked and eventually your liver stops working

-• Primary sclerosing cholangitis is most common in people who have inflammatory bowel disease, particularly men who are in their 40s
+• Primary sclerosing cholangitis is most common in people who have inflammatory bowel disease, particularly men who are between the ages of 25 and 45

 • The first symptoms are weakness, tiredness, and itchy skin